nasa-jpl/osr-rover-code/OsrScreen/README.md

 | RPi Init      | 0xA              |
 | Arduino Init  | 0xCD             |

-Once both of them have agreed upon recieving each other's initilization command they will both be in a RUNNING state sending the normal telemetry packet.
-If either system hits the timeout constant on listening for the telemetry packet they will be transistioned back to the IDLE state, in which initilization must occur again.
+Once both of them have agreed upon recieving each other's initialization command they will both be in a RUNNING state sending the normal telemetry packet.
+If either system hits the timeout constant on listening for the telemetry packet they will be transistioned back to the IDLE state, in which initialization must occur again.

 ### Preamble
 The preamble (or syncword) is used to do bit-level syncronization of the data frames between the two system.